dogoncouch/logdissect/README.md

 # logdissect
 logdissect is a tool for gaining insight into syslog files.
 It can merge multiple log files together and sort by timestamp, and filter the results by time range and other criteria.
+Results are output to the terminal by default, and can also be output to standard syslog format, or to a JSON array.
 Files that end in .gz or .bz2 are ignored.

 # Installing
 See the latest instructions on the [releases page](https://github.com/dogoncouch/logdissect/releases).